White-Mask-230/Encode-Using-Binary-Tree/README.md

 Note: It haven' t use external librarys so that's all.

 # Simple example of use
-## Function
-Encode text with a very strong encode

 ## Content
 (All functions)
 * **create_dictionary_of_keys**: no arguments